lmharlem/python-api-challenge/README.md

  - Southern Hemisphere - Wind Speed (mph) vs. Latitude

 ## Part 2 - VacationPy
-### Next I will utilize my skills in working with weather data to plan future vacations using jupyter-gmaps and the Google Places API to search for hotels within 5000 meters and plot markers on a heatmap by doing the following:
+#### This script involves working with weather data to plan future vacations using jupyter-gmaps and the Google Places API to search for hotels within 5000 meters and plot markers on a heatmap by doing the following:
  - Create a heat map that displays the humidity for every city from Part I
  - Narrow down the DataFrame to find your ideal weather condition
     - A max temperature lower than 80 degrees but higher than 70.